makerdao/community/meetups/meetup-diy-kit.md

 ### Who should not apply for a micro-grant?

 If you are an event organizer seeking funding for a large event, this form is not for you.
 Please reach out to xxx(Waiting for Danielle to set up the email tomorrow)
-We are not funding xDai/Burner Wallet happy hours.
+We are not funding alcohol/bar tabs or simple airdrops of Dai or xDai.

 ### Requirements